jaxxstorm/leebriggs.co.uk/_posts/2024-10-12-the-death-of-devrel.md

 # The Future of DevRel

 Despite the title of this post, I don’t think DevRel is truly dead.
-The need for technical advocacy and community building hasn’t disappeared—it’s just evolving.
+The need for technical advocacy and community building hasn’t disappeared - it’s just evolving.
+Many of the developer relations engineers that have survived this change have embraced the shift into marketing, leaning on their expertise as content generators to create documentation, tutorials, write blog posts and generate video content for YouTube.
+At Tailscale, we often seen incredible engagement with our content team and wonderful feedback from our YouTube channel.
+What's been so obvious about the success here is that they're measurable outcomes, and the people in these roles have embraced the challenges around having measurable goals.

-Here’s where I see the role going:
+Content generations is only one part of the DevRel flywheel, and I think I can see a world where we have specific personas tied to different parts of the business that have focus on the parts of a DevRel job that each line of business care about, such as:

 **Community Solutions Engineer**